 We use variety of subjects and plan and teach them in a "cross curricular way".
 This means that we use geography, history and even books and stories to helps teach skills such as reading, writing, speaking and listening.

-We use our own scheme for the teaching of phonics which leads to early reading and writing skills.
-Click here to see the programme we have devised for teaching phonics.
+We use Floppy's Phonics for the teaching of phonics which leads to early reading and writing skills.
+We also use Floppy's Phonics for our early reading scheme until children are confident readers.
+Click here to find out more about our phonics approach

 As they become more confident readers the children have Reading Journals to help them reflect on the books they are reading and to develop an understanding of why they like certain authors and to explore how language is used to entice us to read more.
 These include questions to support you in helping your children to develop their comprehension skills.
 Click here to see those questions.